Our Corporate Tax experts help businesses manage tax compliance

 "Annual parties or events for employees are exempt from tax where the cost does not exceed £150 per head.
 Festive events for staff will be different during the pandemic, so we're confirming today that this exemption will also apply to the costs associated with virtual parties - including gifts for consumption at the party."

-And on 23 November, HMRC updated its official guidance:
+HMRC also updated its official guidance:

 "Where an annual function is provided virtually using IT then the exemption is capable of being met provided all other conditions are also satisfied as the exemption applies to allow for costs of provision which are generally incurred for the purposes of the event itself."